srushti/goldberg/README.md

        git clone git://github.com/c42/goldberg.git
        bundle install
        rake db:migrate
+       ./bin/goldberg bootstrap

 ### Setting up a new repository

        ./bin/goldberg add <url> <name> [command] [--branch <branch_name>]

 By default it assumes the master branch.
 If you need anything else you can specify it while adding.

 ### Starting Goldberg

        # Start the CI server and web front-end at port 4242.
        bin/goldberg start [4242]

 ### Stopping Goldberg

        # Stop a running CI server
        bin/goldberg stop

 ### Tracking build status

 Goldberg generates feeds that work with all CruiseControl-compatible monitors like [CCMenu (mac)][], [BuildNotify (linux)][] & CCTray (windows).
 The feed is located in the root and is named `XmlStatusReport.aspx`. eg: [goldberg.c42.in/XmlStatusReport.aspx][]

 ### Configuration

 Goldberg will be checking out your code in \~/.goldberg.
 If you want to override this create an environment variable called GOLDBERG\_PATH.

 You can configure the poller by copying the `config/goldberg.yml.sample` to `config/goldberg.yml`.

 #### Force build

 By default, the poller is configured to poll every 10 seconds.
 Even if you click on “force build,” it actually just sets a flag in DB for poller to build the project irrespective of the updates.
 If you want to it to do a build immediately after clicking on “force build”, then change the frequency to 1 second.

 PS: Changing the frequency of poller to 1 second will not cause git calls every one second, as the project controls the frequency at which it should be polled as explained below.

 #### Project based configuration

 Every project in goldberg can have its own custom configuration by means of adding (either on goldberg instance or by checking it in with the codebase) `goldberg_config.rb` at the root of your codebase.
 As of now only the following configurations can be overridden, but going further this configuration will be used to configure even more.

       #Goldberg configuration
       Project.configure do |config|